OpenModelica/OpenModelica/doc/UsersGuide/source/ompython.rst

 >>> mod.getParameters()
 {'c': 0.5, 'radius': 14}

-And then finally we can simulate the model using, The simulate() API can be used in two methods
+The model can be simulated using the `simulate` API in the following ways,
-  1) without any arguments
+  #.  without any arguments
-  2) resultfile names provided by user (only filename is allowed and not the location)
+  #.  resultfile (keyword argument) - (only filename is allowed and not the location)
+  #.  simflags (keyword argument) - runtime simulationflags supported by OpenModelica

 >>> mod.simulate() // method-1 default result file name will be used
 >>> mod.simulate(resultfile="tmpbouncingBall.mat")  // method-2 resultfile name provided by users
+>>> mod.simulate(simflags="-noEventEmit -noRestart -override=e=0.3,g=9.71") // method-3 simulationflags provided by users

 Linearization
 ~~~~~~~~~~~~~